 Roxy Ball Room

 If you fancy a late-night game of shuffleboard with a proper party atmosphere, head to Roxy Ball Room.
 Both their Merrion Street and Boar Lane bars have two 18-foot tables for you to play on.
 Grab a craft beer or cocktail from the bar before giving it your all to a soundtrack of indie and rock classics.
-Hour-long games are £12, but if you’re in a large group, you can hire out the entire shuffleboard area for £24 an hour at both venues.
+Hour-long games start from £12, but if you’re in a large group, you can hire out the entire shuffleboard area for £24 an hour at both venues.

 Roxy Ball Room, 9a Merrion Street, Leeds, West Yorkshire, LS1 6PQ & Roxy Ball Room, 58 Boar Lane, Leeds, West Yorkshire, LS1 6HW.

 Situated at the top of the Northern Quarter, BrewDog is one of the top dogs when it comes to shuffleboard in Leeds.
-This is your chance to play in a cool industrial-style beer hall with a craft beer in-hand.
+This is your chance to play in a cool industrial-style beer hall with a craft beer in hand.
 They have three 22-foot tables downstairs, with a few vintage arcade machines and pinball tables to play in between games.
 It’s £10 for one hour and you can play for up to two – just make sure you book in advance to secure your slot.

 BrewDog, Crispin House, New York Road, Leeds, West Yorkshire, LS2 7PF.